aditiambadkar/Calculator/addition.md

   Then (state the effect)

-Scenario: If we are in between some operation
+Scenario: If we are in middle of operation

   Given (state the initial condition)